Financial Reporting Council

 The Committee provides strategic input and constructive challenge to the FRC’s supervision and monitoring activities, identifying key areas of risk and monitoring progress against the Supervision Division's objectives and operational plans.

 The Committee advises the FRC Board on the exercise of statutory functions delegated to it by the Secretary of State under section 457 of the Companies Act 2006 and section 14(2) of the Companies (Audit, Investigations and Community Enterprise) Act 2004.
-The Supervision Committee and the FRC Board exercise these functions in accordance with its Operating Procedures (PDF) (link to FRC website).

 Review of the FRC